 Chromatography is not always the easiest topic to learn, which is why we created a course dedicated to the ins and outs of this important step in the hemp and botanical industries.

 Preparative chromatography is a technology used to distinguish the various compounds of a mixture and separating them into their pure components.

 In the hemp and cannabis extraction industry, chromatography allows manufacturers to distinguish a list of compounds in the hemp plant and create a specifically formulated product that’s both legal and tailored to the marketplace demands.

 Chromatography is also effective at identifying and removing unwanted pesticides, and other residual chemicals.
-These are essential factors in creating a healthy, safe, desirable product for the end user making supercritical chromatography an essential part of your production.
+These are essential factors in creating a healthy, safe, desirable product for the end user making High-Pressure Liquid Chromatography an essential part of your production.

 Scalable Chromatography Solution

 The issue of scalability in preparative chromatography goes hand-in-hand with liquid solvent recovery.
 One of the things which makes traditional flash chromatography a benchtop or lab scale technique is the quantity of liquid that is consumed.
 This can drive the costs of production to untenable heights.

 The pure99 chromatography machine solves this liquid consumption in chromatography for a scalable solution.